3 Reasons Why Accountants Aren’t Joining Your Practice

 In light of the cost of living crisis, people want a secure job they can rely on to reduce stress and financial worries.
 Salary is at the forefront of people's minds and employers are recognising this as they strive to stand out from their competitors.

-With high inflation rates, 57% of jobseekers are looking for a higher salary and those open to changing jobs expect an average pay rise of 14.8%.
+A report by Spencer Clarke Group asked accountancy professionals what there biggest career concerns and the majority (41%) said low salary.
 You don't want to lose or let go of a great candidate if you aren’t willing to negotiate salary or be open about discussing a pay rise further down the line.

 At the very least, people want to maintain their existing lifestyle.
 Ensure the salary you are offering is genuinely competitive.
 You don’t want to risk insulting or deterring potential candidates with a salary that isn’t comparable to others on the job market.
 Research the salaries offered at other companies and benchmark your salaries to stay competitive in the market.
 Assess the market rate of the role you are trying to fulfil and any regional differences in salaries for similar roles before you make a solid decision.